dolik-rce/pegof/README.md

 This application was written with readability and maintainability in mind.
 Speed of execution is not a focus.
 Some of very big grammars (e.g. for [Kotlin language](https://github.com/universal-ctags/ctags/blob/master/peg/kotlin.peg)) can take up to 1s to process.

-### Configurability

-There is currently no way to configure the formatting and optimization behavior.
-For example strings are always printed with double-quotes, indentation uses spaces and inlining is always limited to rules with 10 references or less.
-This might change in future.
-Let the author know in issue, if you use this tool and if you would benefit from configuration support.

 ### Error recovery